Storytelling: A powerful wellness tool

 Our brain during storytelling

 By now, we can see that storytelling is a powerful tool that can be used in all aspects of our life (and we haven't even touched on many of the place-based applications for this technique, such as in workplaces and schools).
-But how can you, the general punter, use it in your day-to-day life to reap the social, intellectual and psychological benefits?
+But how can you practically use it in your day-to-day life to reap the social, intellectual and psychological benefits?

 1) Use as a replacement for the standard 'yeah, not bad' reply